 There is a lot of technology designed around preventing and minimizing the damage that occurs regularly in homes.
 These technologies include:

 - Water leak detectors that can shut off the water if they detect moisture

 - Smart thermostats that can prevent your pipes from freezing

 - Smart smoke and carbon monoxide detectors, which can notify you through an app if they detect irregular amounts of smoke or CO2, respectively

 Another area of technology that people invest in is appliances that help increase the safety of homes.
-This is especially important for the seniors or people with disabilities.
-These groups often need a little extra assistance, which safety technology can provide through:
+This is especially important for seniors or people with disabilities.
+These folks often need a little extra assistance, which safety technology can provide through:

 - Smart locks that can be unlocked via Bluetooth or a code if someone forgets their keys

 - Smart lighting systems, which switch lights on and off by learning your daily patterns